p/seriamp/README.md

 [slsnif](https://github.com/aeruder/slsnif) which I found via [this summary of serial port monitoring tools](https://serverfault.com/questions/112957/sniff-serial-port-on-linux).

+### Yamaha Timeout

+The manual specifies that commands should be responded to in 500 ms and to retry after this timeout elapsed.
+However in my environment (RX-V1500/1800/2500) the status command takes 850 ms to complete, thus the timeout must be set to at least one second.

 ### Yamaha Status in Standby

 The receiver is very frequently not responding to the "ready" command.